Skip to content

 Step 1: Collecting your new 2 Post Car Hoist

-So the day has come, you’ve just been notified that your hoist has been delivered to your closest depot and you need to go pick it up.
+So the day has come, you’ve just been notified that your car hoist has been delivered to your closest depot and you need to go pick it up.

 You’ll need a car trailer to do so, so it’s time to borrow or hire one if you don’t own one yourself and head to the collection address.